Advancing Identification method of Gamma-Ray Bursts with Data and Feature Enhancement: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Prof Rui Luo, Dr. Yi Yang, and Prof Jia-wei Luo for helpful discussion.
-This study is supported by the National Key R\&D Program of China (2024YFA1611703), the National Natural Science Foundation of China (grant Nos.
+We would like to thank Prof Rui Luo, Dr. Yi Yang, Prof Jia-Wei Luo, and Rui-Ze Shi for helpful discussion.
+This study is supported by the National Key R\&D Program of China (2024YFA1611703 and 2024YFA1611700), the National Natural Science Foundation of China (grant Nos.
 12473044, 12494572, 12273042, 12133007, 41827807 and 61271351) and the Science and Technology Innovation Plan of Shanghai Science and Technology Commission (22DZ1209500).
 This work is also partially supported by the Strategic Priority Research Program of the CAS under grant No. XDA15360300.
 B. L. acknowledges support from the National Astronomical Science Data Center Young Data Scientist Program (grant No. NADC2023YDS-04).

 The code and data sets are available upon reasonable request.

 \end{CJK*}